 - 1 Scoop Protein Powder

-- Combine all ingredients in a blender and mix until well blended.
+- Rinse and slice strawberries.
+Combine all ingredients in a blender and mix until blended smooth.

 As an Amazon Associate, I earn a commission from referring products I use and love at no extra cost to you.